vijay-ss/ssh-honeypot/README.md

-# ssh-honeypot
+# SSH Honeypot

 A modular, graphic-based honeypot to capture ip addresses, usernames, passwords, and commands from various protocols (SSH & HTTP supported right now).
-Written in Python.
+Written in Python and for educational purposes only.

 # Install